1. Home

 Compared to premium competition, the Prado loses out on engine performance, technology and refinement, though counters with Toyota's reputation for reliability, more rugged off-road credentials as well as a wider-reaching dealer and service network.

-The Toyota LandCruiser Prado is built in Japan and is then shipped to Australia.
+The Toyota LandCruiser Prado is built in Japan and shipped to Australia.